GSA/fedramp-automation/resources/validations/README.md

 ---

 example

 `./validate_with_schematron.sh test/demo/FedRAMP-SSP-OSCAL-Template.xml`

-you must pass in a file name you want validated. by default it will compile and validate the input with all src/*.sch files
+you must pass in a file name you want validated as argument `$1`. by default it will compile and validate the input with all `src/*.sch` files.

+if you wish to override the default version (currently 10.2) of `SAXON HE`, you may pass it as the argument `$2`

 To Run Tests